Love & Harvest

 Professional Tips

-2. ADD HOT WATER TO THE SIZZLE WOK / PAN
+2. ADD BOILING WATER (NOT COLD) TO THE WOK

 This exotic marriage of flavours introduces you to the combination of Chinese fish noodle soup and Mexican verdolaga.
 A fish noodle soup that surprises and delights the palate.